prakhar987/OCR/README.md

 FOR n=2
 Correct Answers : 66

+Weights of final layer :
 [[-2.59448304 -2.78349909]
  [-0.76314892 -0.76963078]]

 FOR n=8
 Correct Answers:90

+Weights of final layer :
 [[-1.50973236 -1.20175838]
  [-0.33395132 -0.39843667]
  [-0.3057592  -0.49541508]